Effects and handlers

 Resumptive effects

 Besides exceptions, we can also emulate other useful mechanisms with effects.
-For example, a generator functions using the
+For example, a generator function using the Yield effect:

 interface Yield[A] {